nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## Features

-ModuleMate Finder is a desktop app that allows students to find people taking the same modules as them, easily and efficiently
+ModuleMate Finder is a desktop app that allows contacts to find people taking the same modules as them, easily and efficiently

 <div markdown="block" class="alert alert-info">